mgamio/blog/_posts/2022-05-11-ssl-handshake-failure.md

 {%- include inArticleAds.html -%}
 </div>

-## Analysis
+## How to interpret SSL handshake failure logs

-We usually check if both parties - client and server - comply with all the steps of the Handshake mechanism.
+We usually check if both parties - client and server - comply with all the steps of the SSL Handshake mechanism.

 The first two steps deal with cryptographic protocols and cipher suites.